Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 multiple files, but in the same package. **Advanced** tasks typically need to modify multiple files from multiple packages.

-All new contributors are recommended to resolve two **New Contributor** tasks before taking on larger tasks.
+All new contributors are recommended to resolve one and only one **New Contributor** tasks before taking on larger tasks.
 This is a good way to familiarize yourself with the entire process of contributing to the Alluxio project.